 Captain Percy and Chip’s argument grew louder.
 Cassandra had the sense they might be on the verge of blows.
 The verbal exchange kept pulling her back to the sonar compartment when she knew she needed her mind out there in the water.
 But she still felt she did not have the authority to enforce quiet in the compartment.

-She rested her elbows on the console, and cupped her hands over the metal and leather pieces of the earphones.
+She rested her elbows on the console and cupped her hands over the metal and leather pieces of the earphones.
 She listened to the mechanical hum in the water, and tried to guess by the difference between her right and left ear how far away that sound was.
 But the white noise of the storm washed it all into one blended continuous sound.
 She stared at the signal strength indicator and dared it to move.

 And then it did.
-It jumped up, marked a point and floated there for half a breath.
+It jumped up, marked a point, and floated there for half a breath.
 It was accompanied by a rattling clink in the headphones—metal on metal somewhere out in the liquid expanse.
 A dropped steel pot or piece of equipment perhaps.
 The sound was distinctive, carrying Cassandra back to her childhood, to playing on the floor of a kitchen while a meal was being prepared above her.
 She tried to hold on to the feeling of safeness that brought to her as in her earphones the rattling-pot sound took on an other-worldly echo.
 An echo that her mind processed for distance—which brought the rising terror of how close she now knew that sound to be.

 She turned and yelled.
 “Captain Percy!
 They’re right on us!”